Associated Event

 Tailings Manager

-Paterson & Cooke
+Paterson & Cooke, USA

 Rachel has been involved in mineral processing for over 20 years within various roles, including metallurgical engineering, consulting and laboratory management.
-She is currently tailings manager for Paterson & Cooke’s North American practice.
+She is tailings manager for Paterson & Cooke’s North American practice.
 For the last 13 years she has focused on tailings dewatering and alternative tailings technologies.

 Dr Liam MacNamara

-Principal Consultant (mineral processing)
+Principal Consultant (Mineral Processing)

 Liam has broad industry experience.
 He spent 24 years working for an international equipment supply company and was involved in numerous international mining related projects in laboratory and pilot scale testing.
 Liam has been involved in the development of projects from levels of feasibility, process design and detailed engineering of mineral process plants – from the production of basic engineering packages through to plant construction, commissioning and performance testing.